 You may have circled the world itself in search of something out of the ordinary.
 Here it is in your own land.
-To the scientist the Canyon offers a bird's-eye view of earth's strata and a wealth of specimens; to the naturalist, the plant life of half a continent within the space of half a dozen miles; to the artist, the multi-colored hues of its million acres; to the sensation seeker, thrills of zigzagging trails; to the average man or woman, on vacation bent, an event never to be eclipsed.
-To every human soul it is something unreal and undreamed of.
+To the scientist the Canyon offers a bird's-eye view of earth's strata and a wealth of specimens; to the naturalist, the plant life of half a continent within the space of half a dozen miles; to the artist, the multicolored hues of its million acres; to the sensation seeker, thrills of zig-zagging trails; to the average man or woman on vacation bent, an event never to be eclipsed.